 As mentioned earlier, wanting to feel like the protagonist in your own story is not always a bad thing.
 When the main character memes first started trending on TikTok and other social media under the #maincharacter hashtag, they were harmless.

-The videos and posts using the main character hashtag were meant to help people see the positive side of things, reinvent themselves, appreciate the little things, live in the moment, and take charge of their life so it doesn’t pass them by.
+The videos and posts using the main character hashtag were meant to help people see the positive side of things, reinvent themselves, appreciate the little things, live in the moment, and take charge of their lives so it doesn’t pass them by.

-Hence, in moderation, having the main character syndrome can be empowering and could help you practice self-love, be more confident, and become a better version of yourself overall.
+In moderation, having the main character syndrome can be empowering and could help you practice self-love, be more confident, and become a better version of yourself overall.

 READ ALSO: 7 Ways to Make Your Life Extraordinary